-Still having my favorite drink in my thoughts I prepared this soft and fragrant coffee brioche.
+As always I was thinking about my favorite beverage when I decided to prepare this delicate mascarpone coffee soft brioche.
 The brioche is very fragrant with a light aftertaste of milk thanks to the addition of mascarpone cheese in the dough and a distinct coffee flavor.
 Perfect for a sweet breakfast with some butter and hazelnut spread or for an afternoon snack with a cup of tea.

 - 300 g all-purpose flour